Best dog harness to support back legs

 In most situations, that just isn’t the case.

-While it’s unlikely that our aging dogs will revert to their former puppyhood glory, that doesn’t mean they have to give up playing and going for walks all together!
+While it’s unlikely that our aging dogs will revert to their former puppyhood glory, that doesn’t mean they have to give up playing and going for walks altogether!

 Without spoiling the whole article we highly recommend the GingerLead Support Harness as the best harness to support your dog’s rear legs.

-When the weather gets cooler, we notice our older dogs begin to move slower and slower.
+When the weather gets cooler symptoms may get worse and we notice our older dogs begin to move slower and slower.
 This process continues, and as a dog owner, it’s important to focus on making your dog feel as comfortable as possible through it.

 From harnesses that will support your dog’s rear legs to diet and orthopedic dog beds, we’ll break it all down.
 In this article, we cover everything you need to know to care for an aging pet.

 All dogs age at different rates, but there’s a general rule when it comes to how dog’s age.

 Commonly, larger dogs are known to age much faster than smaller breeds.
 However, it’s important to note the differences in the aging process even among larger breeds.

 For example, German Shepherds are considered to be seniors around the age of 10.
 Compare that to Great Danes who are deemed to be senior dogs when they reach the age of 6 years old.

 A smaller dog like a Chihuahua typically reaches middle-age around the 6-year mark.
 This difference amongst breeds makes age generalizations confusing to navigate.